 So you thought it was only humans who taught their offspring?
 Nope, hens teach their chicks from a young age what they should and shouldn’t eat.

-3. They Have Their Own Language
+3. Facts About Chickens, They Have Their Own Language

 Chickens have over 30 unique noises they can produce- all of which are used for different purposes.
-Their clucks and crows are mostly used to raise an alarm, normally either for danger or food!
+Their clucks and crows are mostly used to raise the alarm, normally either for danger or food!

-We say over 30 unique noises but in reality it’s probably much higher than this, however so far scientists have only tracked 30. [source]
+We say over 30 unique noises, but in reality, it’s probably much higher than this.
+However, so far, scientists have only tracked 30. [source]

 Roosters, for example, have different vocalizations that alert their hens to newly discovered food items.
 He will cluck to them to tell them to stop by and have a snack, and as always, ladies first.